fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 Tokenization
 ------------

-Tokenization and word tokenizers were briefly described in *Chapter 1*, *Introduction to Natural Language Processing*.
+Tokenization and word tokenizers were briefly described in *Lab 1*, *Introduction to Natural Language Processing*.
 Tokenization is the process of splitting sentences into their constituents; that is, words and punctuation.
 Let\'s perform a simple exercise to see how this can be